Books Set in Eastern Europe & Russia

 If you’re looking for a quick read, keep looking.
 This one comes in at more than 750 pages.
 But if you want an award-winning historical fiction novel that sheds light on lesser-known aspects of WWII and is filled with romance and beautifully developed characters, grab a cozy blanket and crack this one open.

-Author Julie Orringer was raised in the United States to a Hungarian family, and she was inspired to write this novel after asking her Hungarian-Jewish grandparents to share their stories.
+Author Julie Orringer was raised in the United States in a Hungarian family.
+She was inspired to write this novel after asking her Hungarian-Jewish grandparents to share their stories.
 She then crafted a fiction story that honored their experiences without directly following their lives.

 Girl they Left Behind Book Cover